on-api/on-api/dataformats.md

 #### characteristics/ipAddresses
 If the ipAddresses characteristic is provided in an [order](orders.md) the specified IP-addresses will be used.
-If ipAddresses is omitted from the [order](orders.md) the CO reserves an IP-address from a predefined pool, the ipaddresses is later displayed under characteristics in the [subscriptions API](subscriptions.md).
+If ipAddresses is omitted from the [order](orders.md) the CO reserves an IP-address from a predefined pool, the IP-addresses is later displayed under characteristics in the [subscriptions API](subscriptions.md).

 Data format: JSON-array of [IP-addresses](dataformats.md#ipaddress) to be used.